The Insight Improv Community

 - Zsuzsanna Gero, LCMHC—Zsuzsanna is a psychotherapist in private practice in Boston, applying Internal Family Systems, Dialectical Behavior Therapy, mindfulness meditation, psychodrama, expressive therapy, and other mind-body approaches in her practice.

-- Joel Gluck, MEd, RDT—A drama therapist in private practice, Joel offers individual therapy as well as international programs in drama therapy, psychodrama, and Insight Improvisation.
-An executive coach in organizations worldwide for 23 years, he lives in Belmont, Massachusetts with his wife and two children.
+- Joel Gluck, MEd, RDT/BCT, CIIP/CT—A drama therapist in private practice, Joel offers individual therapy as well as international programs in drama therapy and psychodrama, in particular training and certification in Insight Improvisation.
+An executive coach in organizations worldwide for over 25 years, he lives in Belmont, Massachusetts with his wife and two children.

 - Belle Halpern—Belle is the founder of Inspiring Educators, a nonprofit organization that uses theater techniques to grow the capacity of school leaders to inspire, helping schools flourish.
 She is also a professional singer who performs worldwide, and the co-author of the book Leadership Presence.